Momoe Mori: Biography

 In June 2021, Mori appeared on the Japanese variety show What's Wrong with Being Wily?, which was broadcast on TV Asahi.
 She was unanimously voted the winner of the 1st Azato Audition, entitling her to appear in a future mini-drama.

 Continuing her entertainment activities under the stage name Momo, she released her first album with @onefive, titled 1518, on February 2, 2022.
-She co-wrote the title track "1518", and co-choreographed "Underground" and the outro of "Lalala Lucky".
+She co-wrote the title track "1518", and co-choreographed "1518", "Underground", "Just for You", and "Lalala Lucky".

 Mori and the rest of her girl group made their major label debut with Avex Trax on November 6, 2022, when their digital single "Miraizu" (未来図) was released.
 The song was featured as the theme song for the television drama adaptation of the manga If My Favorite Pop Idol Made It to the Budokan, I Would Die, which was broadcast from October to December 2022.
 On May 12, 2023, the film adaptation of the manga was released with @onefive's "Chance" as its theme song.
 Mori was cast in both adaptations as Sorane Matsuyama, a member of the fictional idol group ChamJam.
 Her vocals as ChamJam were included on the album I Live For You (きみのために生きてる, Kimi no Tame ni Ikiteru), which was released by Pony Canyon on May 10, 2023.

 On October 7, 2023, Mori appeared as a model at Giga Giga Sonic at the Makuhari Messe.
 In November 2023, she began modeling for Amazon Fashion Japan, as @onefive had been selected to be its Generation Z Leader.

 Mori released her second album with @onefive, titled Classy Crush, on April 17, 2024.
 She was in charge of rapping.

 She was credited with co-writing "Hanamichi" on @onefive's first EP, More Than Kawaii, which was released on March 26, 2025.

 On September 23, 2025, Mori appeared as a model at Starrz Tokyo 2025 at the Nihon Kogakuin Arena.

-On November 12, 2025, it was announced that she would appear in the Japanese fashion magazine Zipper's 2025–2026 winter issue, published by Shodensha on December 27, 2025.
+She appeared in the Japanese fashion magazine Zipper's 2025–2026 winter issue, published by Shodensha on December 27, 2025.
+She also appeared in the 2026 spring and 2026 summer issues.

+On February 27, 2026, Mori appeared on the variety show Waragami-sama wa Totsuzen ni..., broadcast on Nippon Television.

+In February 2026, she modeled for More Self Love's spring collection.
+In March 2026, she modeled for Poneycomb Tokyo's collection featuring Disney and MLB.

+She appeared monthly as a guest on the current affairs program Tamura Atsushi no Kikitai! from April to August 2026, broadcast on Tokyo MX.

 Personal life

-Mori studied English literature at university, with French as an additional foreign language.
-She has mentioned that she admires the Japanese music artists Babymetal, which consists of her seniors from Sakura Gakuin, and Vaundy.
-Mori began listening to hip-hop as she started to have rap sections in @onefive's songs.
-Her favorite rappers include Ashnikko and Kanye West, with Yeezus being one of her favorite albums.
+Mori grew up in a single mother household.
+She studied English literature at university, with French as an additional foreign language.
+She began listening to hip-hop as she started to have rap sections in @onefive's songs, and uses the term "azato rapper" (あざとラッパー) to describe herself.
+She is also fond of hyperpop.
+Among the music artists that she admires are Babymetal and Kanye West.
+Her role model is Mayu Watanabe.